studio1902/statamic-peak-docs/docs/features/seo.md

 * Knowledge graph data (organization, person or custom).
 * JSON-ld breadcrumbs.
 * Trackers: Google Analytics, Google Tag Manager, Site Verification, Fathom or Cloudflare Web Analytics.
-* Cookie Consent Banner.
+* Consent Banner.

 > Note: by default only `superusers` and the `marketeer` role get access to the SEO global configuration.

-## GDPR Compliant Cookie Banner
+## GDPR Compliant Consent Banner

-When you use Google Analytics or Google Tag Manager you can enable the cookie consent banner to comply with GPDR.
-The consent banner uses Google's Consent API so you might need to properly set this up in your GTM/Analytics settings.
+When you use Google Analytics or Google Tag Manager you can enable the consent banner to (somewhat) comply with GPDR.
+The consent banner uses Google's Consent API v2 so you might need to properly set this up in your GTM/Analytics settings.
+Users can specify the type of consent they give.
+When consent is given, gtag/gtm will be updated with the new consent configuration.

-Users can specify the type of consent they give (analytics, marketing or both).
-When consent is given a link will be added to the footer for users to reset their consent.
+The consent banner only blocks Google scripts since it uses the consent API, so if you really want to be a marketing-script-abuser and bug your users with a Facebook pixel or Hotjar, you can be (somewhat) GDPR compliant by running all those scripts through GTM.

-The cookie banner only blocks Google scripts since it uses the consent API, so if you really want to be a marketing-script-abuser and bug your users with a Facebook pixel or Hotjar, you can be GDPR compliant by running all those scripts through GTM.
+When consent has been given, a link will be added to the footer for users to reset their consent.

-> Note: tracking and cookie consent by default only work on the `production` environment.
+> Note: tracking and consent by default only work on the `production` environment.
 However you can tweak this from the `SEO` global.

 ## Scripts and consent

 If you don't use any form of Google tracking: great job!
 You can still load in scripts.
 Set the `Tracker type` to `Scripts` and add your scripts by adding script fragments.
 The scripts will be loaded in the document head on page load.

-When you turn on the cookie banner they will be injected using Javascript only when the user has given consent.
+When you turn on the consent banner they will be injected using Javascript only when the user has given consent.